madhavbiju/GitBootcampTask/README.md

 All you have to do is
 1. Fork this Repo
-2. Use any of the 3 methods taught ( Github Interface, vscode, commandline ) to modify the index.html file, add your name in it, create a commit and push to your forked repo
+2. Use any of the 3 methods taught ( Github Interface, vscode, commandline ) to modify the index.html file, add your name in it, create a commit and push to your forked repo.
 3. Turn on Git Pages
-4. Take a screenshot of your Hosted Website with your name in it and upload it in an image hosting site or Google Drive ( Be Sure to change Share Permission to allow anyone with the link to view )
+4. Take a screenshot of your Hosted Website with your name in it and push it to the screenshot folder of this repo.
-5. Create a Pull Request with your Name as the PR Message and screenshot link as the description
+5. Create a Pull Request with your Name as the PR Message.

 Example Screenshots :